-Support Elaborate Content Creation.
+2. Elaborate Creations.
 Geocachers can also create more elaborate caches for other players to find, e.g., content with additional attention to detail [17].
-This increases enjoyment and richness in the game and ensures that players have new and interesting caches to find, thereby reducing the chance that the game will become 'boring' to players [17].
-Such 'elaborate creations' are at the core of many existing LBGs.
-For example, in Uncle Roy All Around You, players are led through an elaborately orchestrated environment full of planted objects, people, and riddles [7].
-In Savannah, children learned about animals by viewing a mobile device that carefully mapped content to real world locations in a field [6,8].
-Yet in these cases, administrators or orchestrators of the games created the elaborate content, not players.
-In fact, beyond Geocaching, we don't know of any LBGs that leave elaborate creations in the hands of end users, given the (likely) difficult task of creating them.
-Despite this, it would seem likely that if players were able to create elaborate content in LBGs, like in Geocaching, such content would be highly rewarding for players to interact with.
+This increases enjoyment and richness in the game and ensures that players have new and interesting caches to find, thereby reducing the chance that the game will become "boring" to players [17].
+Thus, Neustaedter et al. suggest LBGs permit players to also create elaborate creations as a part of game play [17].
+Such elaborate creations are at the core of many existing LBGs, in particular, those designed as performance art (e.g., Uncle Roy All Around You [7]) or for educational purposes (e.g., Savannah [6,8]).
+However, in these cases, game designers or artists create elaborate content and not players.